GurjotSingh92/AutomationTestingFramework/README.md

 Automation test framework

 Overview
-This is a test automation framework designed.
+This is a test automation framework designed for auto.
 The approach used in the framework is Page-Object-Model combined with test driven approach using TestNG.The language used in this framework is Java.
 The framework is built with Selenium and Java.
 However, I have also provided Appium handling as well, if needed in future.
 Each test is independent and meaningful exception handling is done for each individual test case level.

 Framework Features:
-All the tests are independent
+1. All the tests are independent
+2. Framework is capable of all types of platforms - Mobile,Web and API
-Design pattern is type of Singleton pattern, which means single driver instance is maintained all across the framework.
+3. Design pattern is type of Singleton pattern, which means single driver instance is maintained all across the framework.
-Cart gets cleared before executing any set of test cases Reusable “setup” script that runs before each test suite.
+4. Cart gets cleared before executing any set of test cases
+5. Reusable “setup” script that runs before each test suite.
-Re-runnable an infinite number of times.
+6. Re-runnable an infinite number of times.
-Maven is used as a dependency manager and all the dependencies are kept in pom.xml file Test suite also contains a reusable “teardown” script that restores the web shop cart to its original state.
+7. Maven is used as a dependency manager and all the dependencies are kept in pom.xml file
+8. Test suite also contains a reusable “teardown” script that restores the web shop cart to its original state.
-Extent Reports are provided for reporting.
-Screenshots are inbuilt in report itself Utilities along with customized wrappers are also provided for re-usability purpose and are framework independent. pom.xml : build and versions maintenance, defining surefire plugin, source, resource directory etc, defining suit xml to run
+9. Extent Reports are provided for reporting.
+Screenshots are inbuilt in report itself
+10. Utilities along with customized wrappers are also provided for re-usability purpose and are framework independent.
+11. pom.xml : build and versions maintenance, defining surefire plugin, source, resource directory etc, defining suit xml to run

 List of Dependencies